jimhigson/oboe.js/writing/main/2_Introduction.md

 'server' in a way which is appropriate from all frames of reference.
 A node might be labeled as the 'server' from the layer below and 'client' from the layer above.
-Although the "client software" labels in the figures above hint at something running directly on a user's own device, the same benefits apply if this layer is running remotely.
-If this layer were generating a web page on the server-side to be displayed by the client's browser, the perceptual speed improvements apply because of http chunked encoding [@perceptionHttpChunkedSpeed].
-If this layer were a remote aggregation service, starting to write out the aggregated response early provides much the same benefits so long as the client is also able to interpret it progressively and, even if it were not, the overall delivery remains faster.
+Although the "client software" labels in the figures \ref{rest_timeline_1} and \ref{rest_timeline_2} hint at something running directly on a user's own device, the same benefits apply if this layer is running remotely.
+If this layer were generating a web page on the server-side to be displayed by the client's browser, the same perceptual speed improvements apply because of http chunked encoding [@perceptionHttpChunkedSpeed].
+If this layer were a remote aggregation service, starting to write out the aggregated response early provides much the same benefits for a client able to interpret it progressively and, even if it is not, the overall delivery remains faster.

 Stepping outside the big-small tradeoff
 ---------------------------------------

-Where a domain model contains data in a series with continuous ranges requestable via REST, I have often noticed a tradeoff in the client's design with regards to how much should be requested in each call.
+Where a domain model is requestable via REST and contains data in a series with continuous ranges I have often noticed a tradeoff in client design with regards to how much should be requested with each call.
 Because at any time it shows only a small window into a much larger model, the social networking site Twitter might be a good example.
 The Twitter interface designers adopted a popular interface pattern,